mattermost-community/mattermost-app-trello/README.md

 ### Run the local development environment

 * You need to have installed at least node version 12 and maximum version 18.
-You can download the latest lts version of node for the required operating system hereL https://nodejs.org/es/download/
+You can download the latest lts version of node for the required operating system here https://nodejs.org/es/download/

 *  Install libraries: ``cd`` to the project directory and execute ``npm install`` to download all dependency libraries.